 Great sites to search and book accommodations through are:

-- Lockers/safe in the room you are staying in
+- Lockers/safe in the room you’re staying in

-- Bar (not necessary just a huge perq and easy way to meet people)
+- Bar/Restaurant (not necessary, just a huge perk and an easy way to meet people)

 - Sheets included